surajudas/surajudas/README.md

 - 🌱 I’m currently learning **C++ and thinking like a programmer**

-- 👨‍💻 All of my projects are available at [working on a new portfolio website atm](working on a new portfolio website atm)
+- 👨‍💻 All of my projects are available at Working on a new portfolio website

-- 📝 I regulary write articles on [https://surajdas.netlify.app/](https://surajdas.netlify.app/)
+- 📝 I regulary write articles on [my blog/diary kinda thing](https://surajdas.netlify.app/)

 - 💬 Ask me about **Uhh... nothing at the moment really**